FlavScents AInsights Entry: Dimethyl Sulfoxide (CAS: 67-68-5)

 7. Toxicology, Safety & Exposure Considerations

-- Oral Exposure: DMSO is not typically ingested in flavor applications; thus, oral exposure data is limited.
+- Oral Exposure: DMSO is not typically used in flavors, so oral exposure is minimal.
+No ADI or MSDI is established.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature